syy1213/LLMs-GPT-4-Cage/README.md

   #### 'Tabular Informations without bertscore.xlsx': for testing code in 'similarity_evaluation.ipynb'

-  #### 'Tabular Informations with bertscore': providing our results of similarity
+  #### 'Tabular Informations with bertscore.xlsx': providing our results of similarity

   #### '2022-zhou-et-al-inherently-chiral-cages-via-hierarchical-desymmetrization.txt': this paper's content is too long to be saved in excel so saved in txt